-In the Traverse City area, average high temps for Memorial Day weekend are about 73 degrees, with record highs soaring to 92 to 95 degrees (yikes!).
+In the Traverse City area, average high temps for Memorial Day weekend are about 73 degrees, with record highs soaring to 92 to 95 degrees.
 If Mother Nature complies, we suggest you find a restaurant on the water at least once this weekend.
-Here are 10 restaurants along the shores of Lake Michigan or Northern Michigan’s inland lakes and rivers.
+Here are eight amazing restaurants with waterfront dining.

 Kids and adults will have a blast at one of several annual events that coincide with Memorial Day Weekend.
 In Traverse City, catch the Beach Bums—Northern Michigan’s own professional baseball team—at Wuerfel Park.
 Or have a rocking time at the Petoskey Stone Festival in Eastport, just a stone’s throw from Torch Lake.
 From Mackinac Island to Ludington, there’s always something going down during Memorial Day Weekend, and the following links should guide you to family-friendly events and activities:

 - 10 Northern Michigan Memorial Day Activities

 - Kids Activities During Memorial Day in Northern Michigan

 Memorial Day Activities by Area:

 - Top 10 Traverse City Activities on Memorial Day

 - How to Have the Best Memorial Day Weekend in Leland

 Pay Your Respects

 Memorial Day has become something of a hectic holiday, yet at its heart, the day is a commemoration to veterans and active-duty servicemen and servicewomen.
 A list of parades and memorials in Northern Michigan towns can be found here: Northern Michigan Memorial Day Services and Parades.